clolsonus/covid-19/README.md

 Not much new today, the 100k mark for the USA slips back one day to May 20, but the linear pace continues with no clear trend away from that.
-Professional model estimates have been pushing upwards (a lot) in the past few days,finally acknowledging we aren't on a rapid down trajetory and no near term end in site.
+Professional model estimates have been pushing upwards (a lot) in the past few days,finally acknowledging the USA as a whole is not on a rapid down trajetory and no near term end in site.

 ![map](figures/20200506.png?raw=true "6 May, 2020")